fan2/mkdocs/docs/blog/posts/arm/a64-memory-barrier.md

 There are three types of barrier instruction provided by the architecture:

-**Instruction Synchronization Barrier** (`ISB`)
+### ISB(Instruction Synchronization Barrier)

 This is used to guarantee that any *subsequent* instructions are fetched, again, so that privilege and access are checked with the current MMU configuration.
-It is used to **ensure** any previously executed context-changing operations, such as writes to system control registers, have **completed** by the time the `ISB` completes.
+It is used to **ensure** any previously executed context-changing operations, such as writes to system control registers, have ***completed*** by the time the `ISB` completes.
 In hardware terms, this might mean that the instruction pipeline is ***flushed***, for example.
 Typical uses of this would be in memory management, cache control, and context switching code, or where code is being moved about in memory.

-**Data Memory Barrier** (`DMB`)
+### DMB(Data Memory Barrier)

 This prevents re-ordering of data accesses instructions across the barrier instruction.
 All data accesses, that is, loads or stores, but not instruction fetches, performed by this processor before the `DMB`, are **visible** to all other masters within the specified shareability domain before any of the data accesses after the `DMB`.